iv-org/invidious/README.md

 $ sudo pacman -S base-devel shards crystal librsvg postgresql

 # Ubuntu or Debian
 # First you have to add the repository to your APT configuration.
-For easy setup just run in your command-line:
+For easy setup just run in your command line:
 $ curl -sSL https://dist.crystal-lang.org/apt/setup.sh | sudo bash
 # That will add the signing key and the repository configuration.
 If you prefer to do it manually, execute the following commands:
 $ curl -sL "https://keybase.io/crystal/pgp_keys.asc" | sudo apt-key add -